Keynotes

 Northeastern University, USA

-Biography: Dr. Elizabeth Mynatt is the Dean of Khoury College of Computer Sciences.
-She joined Northeastern University in January 2022 after a 23-year career at Georgia Institute of Technology (Georgia Tech), where she most recently served as Regents’ and Distinguished Professor in the College of Computing and executive director of the Institute of People and Technology.
+Biography: Dr. Elizabeth Mynatt is the Dean of Khoury College of Computer Sciences following a 23-year career at Georgia Institute of Technology where she most recently served as a Regents’ Professor Interactive Computing and executive director of the Institute of People and Technology.